Ivory Travertine

 1. Insufficient Strength

-- The presence of numerous pores reduces the bulk density and increases water absorption, which in turn weakens the overall strength of the material.
+- The presence of multiple pores lowers the stone’s overall density and increases water absorption.

 2. Fracture Risk